ethereum-optimism/community-hub/src/docs/governance/economics.md

 ## Demand for OP blockspace generates revenue

 Funding for the OP economy comes from ownership of the Optimism network and the value of its blockspace.
-Today, funding comes directly from the centralized sequencer, accruing to the Optimism Foundation for redistribution.
+Today, funding comes directly from the centralized sequencer, accruing to The Optimism Foundation for redistribution.
 In the future, funding can accrue directly to the protocol by selling the right to participate in Optimism’s decentralized sequencing network.

 Simply put: the right to blockspace is the sustainable source of revenue that drives OP’s economic model and grows with the network itself.